Full Price 14.90 €

 Water is represented by calculating the interactions between a continuous flow of hundreds of thousands of water particles.
 Then, lines are drawn in relation to the behavior of the water particles.
 The accumulation of these lines expresses the waterfall.

-When a person stands on the waterfall they obstruct the flow of water like a rock, and the flow of water changes.
+When people stand on or touch the waterfall, they obstruct the flow of water like a rock, and the flow of water changes.
 The flow of water continues to transform due to the interaction of people.
 Previous visual states can never be replicated, and will never reoccur.